Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test10_clue_analysis.md

 3. Maintain current diversity

 **Overall Notes:**
-The set of clues provided is well-structured and effective in guiding the player towards the correct answer while introducing ambiguity and misdirection.
-Improvements could be made in ensuring all clues meet the word count requirement and enhancing the specificity of some informed clues to better distinguish the correct answer from similar events.
+The set of clues provides a good foundation for the deduction game, with informed clues generally pointing to the correct answer and fake clues effectively misdirecting.
+However, length compliance issues, some generic descriptions, and the need for more ambiguity in misinformed clues are areas that require improvement to enhance the game's overall quality and challenge.

 ---